 Posting.
 The Tax Court may, on the request of any party, judge, or commissioner, post on its website unpublished decisions that it determines involve substantive or significant issues of legal interpretation or procedure.

 Posting on Request.
 The Tax Court may, on the request of any party, judge, or commissioner, post on its website an unpublished tax decision from any superior court of this state, including decisions in Small Tax Claims cases.
-Posting or not posting a decision must not be construed as endorsement or rejection of the decision by the Tax Court.
+Posting or not posting a decision is neither an endorsement nor a rejection by the Tax Court of the decision.

 Not Precedent.
-Unpublished decisions on the Tax Court website must prominently indicate that they are not binding authority and are not legal precedent.
+Unpublished decisions on the Tax Court website must prominently indicate that they are not binding authority or legal precedent.

 Time Posted.
-Unpublished decisions must remain posted on the Tax Court’s website for three years from the filing date, unless the Tax Court determines that a different length of time is appropriate.
+Unpublished decisions must remain posted on the Tax Court’s website for three years from the filing date, unless the Tax Court determines otherwise.

 Comment to the 2025 Amendments

-This rule is intended to comply with A.R.S. § 42-2077(D).
-The Task Force does not read A.R.S. § 42-2077 to require, and this rule is not intended to require, the Tax Court to provide copies of any unpublished decisions posted pursuant to this rule to the state library or any law libraries.
+This rule complies with A.R.S. § 42-2077(D).
+That statute and this rule do not requirethe Tax Court to provide copies of any posted, unpublished decisions to any library.

 Part V. Small Tax Claims Procedures